Constitution & By-Laws

 SECTION V. ABROGATION

-Membership status may be abrogated by means as are herein provided.
+Membership status may be abrogated by suspension or by termination.

 will occur automatically when debt to the Company is delinquent, but is not yet